top of page

 Unfortunately, because mold is so hard to find, misunderstood and also very dangerous, the industry has seen many cases where inspection and remediation are bundled in ways that can lead to inflated claims and unnecessary work.
 By staying independent, we ensure your results are honest, accurate, and in your best interest.
 Our goal is to empower you with clarity—not to profit from fear.

-Inspection Fees are based on multiple factors including Square Footage, Type of Structure, and Location.
+Inspection Fees are based on multiple factors including square footage, location and service level selected.

 Contact us and we’ll be happy to provide a custom quote based on your needs.